"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 Program Requirements

 Also, most programs require at least 1,000 hours of direct clinical/patient care experience in a variety of situations and settings.
-Applicants average about 2.55 years of healthcare experience, including, but not limited to, direct patient care.
+However, the majority of accepted PA applicants averaged 3,000-4,000 direct patient care hours which equates to approximately 2.55 years of healthcare experience, including, but not limited to, direct patient care.
 PAs are helping to meet the need of the impending physician shortage, specifically in primary care and in rural areas with the highest need.
-In 2017, 16% of PAs practiced in rural, medically underserved areas.
-As such, it is strongly recommended that applicants gain experience in medically underserved and rural areas and have a demonstrated commitment or interest in serving in and working with medically and economically underserved populations.

 Additionally, many PA programs are now requiring applicants to take the CASPer exam, which is a situational judgment test.
 Examinees will be asked to respond to different ethical scenarios in which the exam is assessing students' interpersonal core competencies and non-cognitive skills.
 Please review the following link to learn more about this exam.